carnold18/PieAndPry/README.md

 ***

-#### Defining variables and accessing them within:
-- Pry session
+- Define variables and access them within a Pry session
 - Method
 - What is a method?
-  1. What is an argument?
+  - What is an argument?
-  2. Can you pry within a method?
+  - Can you pry within a method?
-  3. How do you call a method?
+  - How do you call a method?
-  4. What data types can you pass into a method? (string v. array v. integer)
+  - What data types can you pass into a method? (string v. array v. integer)
-  5. Iterate over an array using its indicies.
+  - Iterate over an array using its indicies.
 Will pry hit during each iteratiom?